 - Backup status is incorrectly reported.

-- No files are displayed on the Get Files screen.
+- No files are displayed on the Restore Files or Get Files screen.

 Where to start